srkiNZ84/srkinz84.github.io/src/content/_index.md

 # About this site

-This site was generated using [Hugo](https://gohugo.io/) and I'm hoping to get it auto-deploying using [TravisCI](https://travis-ci.org/) at which point I might make a blog post about it.
+This site was generated using [Hugo](https://gohugo.io/) and is being auto deployed from "master" using [TravisCI](https://travis-ci.org/) as can be seen [here](https://travis-ci.org/srkiNZ84/srkinz84.github.io).